alexdiwa/cocobuds/README.md

 ### 17. Describe the way tasks are allocated and tracked in your project. ###

-In our project management, tasks were allocated and tracked using Trello.
-Each sprint consisted of tasks which had been discussed and chosen during our morning standups.
+We used Trello for project management, and created separate boards for each Agile sprint to keep track of our development work and tasks to be completed.

+Tasks to be placed on each board were discussed and chosen during our morning standups, as well as in the evening prior to leaving.
 Our sprint boards consisted of 'Todo', 'In Progress' and 'Done' lists.
 Each task was assigned a card where we could collaborate by commenting and attaching files.
-We would drag and drop each card into the list that represented its status, until all of them were inside the 'Done' list.
+We would drag and drop each card into the list that represented its status, so that we could keep track of our progress while building our app.

+We allocated tasks to individuals on our team on a rotating basis.
+This is because we often coded as a group of three, with one person writing the code, one writing detailed documentation in shared Google Keep notes, with the other providing guidance on the process while using their computer to Google/research ideas.
+This method helped us evaluate requirements and results for each task quickly.

 ### 18. Discuss how Agile methodology is being implemented in your project. ###

-We have implemented Agile in our project management and product development.
-Our product was built in sprints which allowed us to deliver work in small and manageable increments.
+We used the Agile process throughout the development of Cocobuds.
+The app was built in sprints which allowed us to deliver work in small and manageable increments.
+The advantage of this process was that we were able to constantly review and adjust our development plans according to the results and outcome from each sprint.
+In other words, we found the iterative nature of Agile methodology a huge advantage, and meant that we could accomplish a lot in a short amount of time.

-Most of the back-end development was done together in our group.
-One person would code, the other notated each step that was coded and the last person researched and followed our lecturers' notes.
-Each of us exchanged roles.
-This method helped us evaluate requirements and results for each step quickly.
+In total, we built our app in 5 sprints.
+Screenshots of our Trello boards can be found [here](#screenshots-of-trello-boards).
+Each sprint corresponded to a group of related tasks or feature(s) that we wanted to implement.
+In general, the higher-priority tasks featured in earlier sprints so we could build our MVP as soon as possible.
+Later sprints involved adding in extra features, while also iteratively revising earlier features developing/testing them further.

 ### 19. Provide an overview and description of your Source control process. ###

 Our group used Git and GitHub for source control.
-We used branches frequently when working on individual components of our app, or when working on a new feature.
+We used [branches](https://github.com/alxdwa/cocobuds/branches/all) frequently when working on individual components of our app, or when working on a new feature.
 These features/branches included: 'user', with branches off user to work on stripe payments, forms, implementing AWS and search functionality, 'messages', and 'favourites'.
 Later in the process, we worked on branches that were dedicated to styling/front-end work and cleaning up code.
 Constant communication in person and over Slack allowed us to branch and merge at appropriate times, and that we were all kept up to date with changes as they happened.
 This kept merge conflicts to a minimum and made for clean and efficient development of our app.

 ### 20. Provide an overview and description of your Testing process. ###

 Manual testing was conducted on each feature and page of the website.
-On every page we wanted to test all buttons, links and notifications.
+On every page we wanted to test all buttons, links and any redirects.
 Each test was assigned a scenario, an expected result, actual result, status and comments.

-We attempted automated testing in Cypress, but encountered difficulties in trying to perform specific actions and this posed as a significant setback in terms of time.
+We attempted automated testing in Cypress, but encountered difficulties in trying to perform specific actions and this posed as a significant setback in terms of time when we had higher priority tasks in development.
 We decided to proceed with manual testing and attempt automated testing should time allow.
 Manual testing still allowed us to test for edge cases for our forms, authentication and authorisation.

 **Screenshot of Testing Spreadhseet**